Do Suffering Bottoms Go To Heaven?

 “…”

-There it was again: that filthy habit of switching to blunt speech whenever something displeased him.
+There it was again.
+That filthy habit of switching to blunt speech first whenever something displeased him.

 Gyu-yeon gently pushed Naru’s forehead and, pretending to be annoyed, handed him a canelé.
-Naru had no talent for food critique, but seeing him enjoy something made Gyu-yeon proud, so he sometimes gave him extra on purpose.
+Naru had no talent for food critiques, but seeing him enjoy something made him proud, so he sometimes gave him more on purpose.

 Staring curiously at the solitary canelé on the plate, Naru took a big bite.
 His mouth was small but he always stuffed it full when he ate, like a hamster.